CeraVe · Mainstream consumer

 Heavy texture for oily/combination skin under makeup

-Observational, drawn from published dermatology literature.
-Not medical advice.
+Observational, not medical advice.
 Your provider knows your skin.

 What would change this score